Preamble

 All judicial decisions made by the highest federal court, when applicable only to limit the actions of a party to the decision, shall be followed by the President and the Congress, and all federal courts shall have the power to issue any order providing for injunctive relief.

-The inferior Judges to the Supreme Court shall be appointed by a Judicial Council consisting of nine members: Three members from the Federal Barr Association, excluding Governors and Delegates of the Federal Barr Association, nominated by the leader of the Federal Barr Association and confirmed by three fifths of the Senate; Three members of non-practicing federal law scholars, nominated by the President from a list of ten candidates created by the Board of Governors of the Federal Barr Association and confirmed by three-fifths of the Senate; Three members who are the longest-serving inferior federal judges by tenure.
+The inferior Judges to the Supreme Court shall be appointed by a Judicial Council consisting of nine members: Three legal practitioners from the Federal Barr Association, excluding the Chair person, Governors, and Delegates of the Federal Barr Association, nominated by the Chair person and confirmed by three fifths of the Senate; Three members of non-practicing federal law scholars, nominated by the President from a list of ten candidates created by the Board of Governors of the Federal Barr Association and confirmed by three-fifths of the Senate; Three members who are the longest-serving inferior federal judges by tenure.

-No elected member of the Judicial Council shall serve on the council for more than four years, nor share an area of practice within the legal profession, and, within the previous six years, have held any elected legislative or executive Office, nor have held the Office of Delegate or Governor within the Federal Bar Association; nor shall any member hold ownership interest or controlling financial stake in any law firm, private legal institution, or trust company; and before entering upon their duties as a member of such council, they shall certify under oath that they have complied with this requirement;
+No elected member of the Judicial Council shall serve on the council for more than four years, nor share an area of practice with another member of the council, and, within the previous twelve years, held any legislative or executive Office, nor hold the Office of Chair person, Delegate, or Governor within the Federal Bar Association; nor shall any member hold ownership interest or controlling financial stake in any law firm, private legal institution, or trust company; and before entering upon their duties as a member of such council, they shall certify under oath that they have complied with this requirement;

-The Judicial Council may remove an inferior Judge from their post by unanimous consent, as a mode of removal separate from Impeachment.
+The Judicial Council may remove an inferior Judge from their post by unanimous consent, as one mode of removal separate from Impeachment.

 The Congress shall have Power to declare the Punishment of such crimes, but no Attainder shall work Corruption of Blood, or Forfeiture except during the Life of the Person attainted.